clap-rs/clap/README.md

 The following examples show a quick example of some of the very basic functionality of `clap`.
 For more advanced usage, such as requirements, exclusions, groups, multiple values and occurrences see the [video tutorials](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv), [documentation](http://kbknapp.github.io/clap-rs/clap/index.html), or `examples/` directory of this repository.

- *NOTE:* All these examples are functionally the same, but show three different styles in which to use `clap`
+ **NOTE:** All these examples are functionally the same, but show four different styles in which to use `clap`

 ```rust
 // (Full example with detailed comments in examples/01a_QuickExample.rs)